-Arrangements for the prevention and detection of fraud
+Arrangements for the prevention and detection of

 - bodies have for establishing arrangements to prevent and detect fraud and other irregularities.
 In our opinion the overall arrangements for the prevention of fraud within Clydeplan are satisfactory, but could be improved by participating in the National Fraud Initiative (NFI).
-No system can eliminate the risk of fraud entirely. - NFI is a counter-fraud exercise led by Audit Scotland, overseen by the Cabinet Office for the UK as a whole.
+No system can eliminate the risk of fraud entirely. - S5.
+Clydeplan is not part of this year's National Fraud Initiative (NFI).

+NFI is a counter-fraud exercise led by Audit Scotland, overseen by the Cabinet Office for the UK as a whole.
 It uses computerised techniques to compare information about individuals held by different public bodies, and on different financial systems, to identify circumstances (matches) that might suggest the existence of fraud or error.
 These exercises are undertaken every two years.